odoo/documentation/content/developer/reference/frontend/javascript_reference.rst

 Adding a client action
 ----------------------

-A client action is a widget which will control the part of the screen below the menu bar.
+A client action is a widget that will control the part of the screen below the menu bar.
 It can have a control panel, if necessary.
-Defining a client action can be done in two steps: implementing a new widget, and registering the widget in the action registry.
+Defining a client action can be done in two steps: implementing a new widget and registering the widget in the action registry.

 Implementing a new client action.